SoumyaDey1994/Foodify/Readme.md

     - Other topics (not covered yet in course)
         - React Portal
         - Input sanitization
+        - Form Handling
+        - User authentication & protected routes
+        - Use of react-query
         - Next.js setup
         - E2E test using Cypress